-Make Your Own Ghee Workshop and Live Demonstration Saturday, March 20th: 10-11 AM (MST) Virtual Zoom Class Free! (registration required using the form below)
+Make Your Own Ghee Workshop and Live Demonstration Saturday, March 20th: 10-11 AM (MST) Virtual Zoom Class REGISTRATION CLOSED

 Ghee is a sacred food in Ayurveda.
 In modern times, it is a versatile cooking oil that has many health benefits and is delicious!
 Join Cori, Ayurvedic Health Counselor and cooking expert, as she teaches you how to craft a perfect batch of ghee.
 Learn the benefits of eating and crafting your own ghee and watch a live demonstration of making ghee.

 Join me for a workshop exploring Ayurvedic cooking for the winter season.
 This workshop is part lecture, and part interactive cooking – we’ll learn and cook together (at home)!